Last Updated on July 5, 2023 by Luke Feldbrugge

 Is There a Recession Coming?

-Currently, the economy is stagnating as growth continues to slow.
-By the beginning of next year, the U.S. could enter into a mild recession.
+Currently, the economy is slowing down, and could soon enter a recession, or already be in one.
 That could have several effects on consumers.

 Affect on Home Sales and Home Loans

-Fannie Mae predicts that home sales will fall in 2022 as economic conditions worsen and interest rates rise.
-In fact, total home sales for the year could drop by 17.1% from 2021, according to the mortgage giant’s forecast.
+Fannie Mae predicts that home sales will fall in 2023 as economic conditions worsen and interest rates remain significantly higher than the beginning of last year.
+In fact, total home sales for the year could drop by 14.3% from 2022, according to the mortgage giant’s forecast.

-But interest rates have brought relief in recent weeks, with the average 30-year mortgage rate dipping back near the 6% in November after surpassing 7% in previous weeks, according to data from Freddie Mac.
+But interest rates have dropped in recent weeks, with the average 30-year mortgage rate falling back into the upper-6% range in May.
+This is down from previous months when it surpassed 7%, according to data from Freddie Mac.

 Interest Rates and the Federal Reserve

 Over the past year, the Federal Reserve has begun raising interest rates in order to tame rising inflation.
-At its November meeting, the Fed increased interest rates for the sixth time this year by 75 basis points, bringing the target range for the federal funds rate to 3.75% to 4%.
-This comes as inflation remains near its 40-year high after hitting 7.7% annually in October.
+At its June meeting, the Fed pushed pause on its interest rate hikes after 10 consecutive rate hikes.
+This held the target range for the federal funds rate to 5% to 5.25% as inflation remains high.

-The Consumer Price Index (CPI), a measure of inflation, increased by 7.7% annually in October, according to BLS.
-This was down slightly from the 40-year high of 9.1% in June but remains at historic levels.
+The Consumer Price Index (CPI), a measure of inflation, increased by 4% annually in May, according to BLS.
+This was down from the 40-year high of 9.1% in June but remains at historically high levels.

 Homes for Heroes is a Great Way to Save Good Money